The liberation of Zepperen by a U.S. reconnaissance patrol, September 1944,

 1st Lieutenant John M.C.
 Neilson, Service Battery 25th FAB

 While the guns of the 25th Field Artillery Battalion assisted in driving the Germans east of the Roer, the 3225th Quartermaster Service Company arrived in Zepperen.
-But that is a new story !
+But that is a other story !

 – Zepperen in Twee grote Oorlogen, Zepperen : Remacluskring, 1994, p.
 273-288.